 When working at the computer, and especially when typing, it is important to observe the following recommendations:

 Your arms and wrists.
-In order to avoid Repetitive Strain Injury (RSI) it is important to keep your wrists as flat as possible, so that the tendons that go through the carpal tunnel are not working round a corner.
-In order to achieve this it may be necessary to adjust the height of your keyboard, and/or provide support for your wrists.
+In order to avoid Repetitive Strain Injury (RSI) it is important to keep your wrists as flat as possible, so that the tendons that go through the carpal tunnel are not working around a corner.
+In order to achieve this, it may be necessary to adjust the height of your keyboard, and/or provide support for your wrists.

 Finger action.
 Your hands should be held in a relaxed manner over the keyboard with the fingers gently curved downwards and the wrists straight.
 There is no need to hit the keys hard, a very gentle touch is all that is necessary.

 Position of the monitor.
-The monitor should be straight in front of you and at a height which allows you to view it without having to hold your head and neck in an unnatural position.
+The monitor should be straight in front of you and at a height that allows you to view it without having to hold your head and neck in an unnatural position.
 Looking up at a monitor all the time can give you a stiff neck and headache.
-You may need special glasses to work for a long time at the computer, especially if you usually wear glasses or are long sighted.
+You may need special glasses to work for a long time at the computer.

 Short sessions.
 Do not work at the computer for long periods of time.
 Short frequent sessions are better.